Peanut Butter Banana Chocolate Chip Baked Doughnuts

 I guess today is national doughnut day.
 Or is it donut?
 Does it matter the spelling?
 It seems to be quite the split camp about the spelling.
-Some say the GH in doughnuts is too cumbersome, I think the GH makes it look harder to pronounce ( I have a 5 year old that has learned to read and she likes to argue about words spelled with letters that aren’t pronounced or enunciated or articulated the way she thinks they should be) some say the GH is more artisanal and DONUT is just for shoving in ones face.
-Either way the first Friday of June has been declared national doughnut day and I am sharing with you a baked variety I made for my kiddos a few weeks ago.
+Either way, the first Friday of June has been declared national doughnut day and I am sharing with you a baked variety I made for my kids a few weeks ago.

 I have a confession.
 I actually don’t really like donuts/doughnuts.
 I have never liked yeast fried ones and cake kind are ok.
 Most are way too sweet for me, and any of the filled ones are just too messy.
 I don’t care to deep fry foods at home ( I attempted churros once and, well, they looked like fried poop) so if I do make doughnuts, they are baked.
 Which really is more like a round muffin.
 And muffins are healthy-ish.

 My kids have learned to totally sucker me into making doughnuts for breakfast on the weekends once in a while.
 I wont make them every weekend, but maybe once a month.
 It all started with me laying in bed scrolling through pinterest on my husband’s ipad and my 5 year old saw donuts in my feed and she practically screamed ” MOMMY!!!
 Can you puhhllleeeaaassseeee make donuts for breakfast??”
 Actually she did scream.
 She is always so excited for donuts.
 This is why I keep it a once in a while rare treat.
 I am all about healthy organic foods, and I believe in balance, and an occasional treat is still ok.